Paris Hilton: Resurgence (2020–2024)

 Beginning in 2021, Hilton launched several NFT collections, including one with designer Blake Kathryn, which raked in US$1.5 million.
 She introduced ParisWorld on Roblox in 2021 and on The Sandbox in 2022.
 On June 8, 2022, it was announced that she had created a fund for the Los Angeles County Museum of Art to support the acquisition of digital art by female artists.
 She also became an investor in a number of wellness and digital-orientated companies.

 Netflix released Cooking with Paris on August 4, 2021.
 It was a six-part reality series which she hosted and co-produced.
 It received lukewarm reviews from critics, who considered it a "fun but pointless" production, and briefly entered Netflix's daily Top 10 rankings.
-Her next reality series, Peacock's Paris in Love (2021–present), soon followed, premiering on November 11, the day she married Carter Reum.
+Her next reality series, Peacock's Paris in Love (2021–2023), soon followed, premiering on November 11, the day she married Carter Reum.
 For both Cooking with Paris and Paris in Love, Hilton won the Best Reality Return at the 2022 MTV Movie & TV Awards.

 In 2022, Hilton released a tracksuits line, a sunglasses collection with Quay Australia, and a housewares collection on Amazon.
 She voiced herself in four episodes of the YouTube animated web series Rainbow High, and modeled for Versace at Milan Fashion Week.
 That year, she performed "Stars Are Blind", alongside Christina Aguilera and Mya, at the Los Angeles Pride festival, as well as with Miley Cyrus and Sia, on NBC's Miley's New Year's Eve Party.
 On December 30, 2022, Hilton released an updated version of the song, "Stars Are Blind (Paris' Version)", exclusively to Amazon Music, which was followed by another version featuring vocals by Kim Petras on June 2, 2023.
-She featured in Petras' single "All She Wants", from her sophomore studio album Problématique (2023).
+She featured in Petras' single "All She Wants", from the album Problématique (2023).